“Casual Sex” Isn’t All That Casual

 We tend to think of casual sex as, well, a pretty casual affair, meaning it’s just about the sex and nothing else.
 This view of casual sex is pervasive, even among those who study sex for a living.
 However, it turns out that casual sex is often about more than just a physical act of sexual gratification.
 For many people, there’s an important emotional component to it as well, according to a new study published in the Journal of Relationships Research.

-This study is the subject of a recent column I wrote over at TONIC and it focuses on how young adults feel about casual encounters.
+This study is the subject of a recent column I wrote over at VICE and it focuses on how young adults feel about casual encounters.
 Researchers surveyed more than 600 college students about their willingness to engage in several different acts of intimacy and affection with a casual partner and found that most participants seemed open to the idea of combining intimacy with casual sex.

 For instance, more than half of participants wanted to cuddle with a casual partner, and more than a quarter wanted to gaze into one another’s eyes.
 On average, women were more likely to want intimacy during casual sex than men; however, most men wanted intimacy, too.